irneh/cv/henri.md

 Systems engineer of a startup building a web and mobile application.
-Responsible on: CloudFront CDN, S3, EC2, Route53 DNS, Nginx proxy and load balancer, Supervisord, uWSGI, Python runtime, Celery, RabbitMQ, PostgreSQL & streaming replication, Github, Ansible.
+Responsible on: CloudFront CDN, S3, EC2, Route53 DNS, Nginx proxy and load balancer, Supervisord, uWSGI, Python runtime, Celery, RabbitMQ, PostgreSQL, Github, Ansible.

 - Set up and managed all the server environments and application services including OS, web, app, cache and database services, load balancers, DNS, content delivery network, process and system monitors, message broker and task queues.
-- Designed the overall application architecture, reviewed client and server-side code and prototyped the mobile application.
+- Designed the systems architecture, reviewed client and server-side code and prototyped the mobile application.
 - Established and tested systems failover across data centers.
 Performed load and penetration testing.
 Established auto-scaling.
-- Performed firewall management and SSL certificate management at the load balancer, web server and database layers.
+- Performed firewall management and SSL/TLS management at the load balancer, web server and database layers.

 ### Previously across public and private sectors